 - How to improve patient drug adherence, which is key component of billing in MTM

-The 33-credit master’s degree can be completed in as little as five semesters at UF.
-The synchronous courses with convenient weekly online meeting times are designed to empower pharmacists to pursue a degree while continuing to practice.
+The 33-credit master’s degree can be completed in as little as four semesters at UF.
+The asynchronous courses are designed to empower healthcare professionals to pursue a degree while continuing to practice.
 Students will complete two foundations courses before participating in extensive coursework covering the body systems.

 The capstone course gives them the opportunity to apply and synthesize information learned during the second foundations class by developing their own MTM practice model.